-Valentine’s Day in Finland is different from the ways it’s celebrated abroad.
-In fact, this festivity, also called Saint Valentine’s Day or Feast of Saint Valentine, is a massive celebration around the globe.
+Valentine’s Day in Finland differs from the ways it’s celebrated abroad.
+In fact, this festivity, also called the Feast of Saint Valentine, is a massive celebration around the globe.
 Many people spend this day with their romantic partners.
 Stores start preparing early as this celebration is meant to attract thousands of consumers.
 It may be a small heart-shaped pillow, a chocolate praline box, a dinner in a fancy restaurant, or even a phone.
 Everyone is ready for this huge celebration with year after year coming up with new ideas for a nice gift, either big or small.
 It’s the thought that counts…but how did all of this start?
 Do you know?

 If this festivity exists, we have to trace it back to Pope Gelasius I when, in AD 496, he established this day in honor of Saint Valentine of Rome, who more than 200 years earlier had died because he refused to deny Christ in front of Emperor Claudius II.
 He was, because of this, executed and his head was cut off.

-As commonly said it takes all sorts to make a world.
-Like we said in the beginning, Valentine’s Day in Finland is different from how it is celebrated in other countries, but each country has its own traditions too.
+As commonly said, it takes all sorts to make a world.
+Valentine’s Day in Finland differs from how it is celebrated in other countries, but each country has its own traditions too.
 So, we have decided to take a look at some countries’ customs:

 - There is no need to go much further to find out that already in Wales, Welsh people celebrate St. Dwynwen’s Day on the 25th of January, instead of Saint Valentine’s because he is the patron saint of love for them.

 - In Ireland, the custom is to have a Christian pilgrimage to the Shrine of St. Valentine, located in Dublin, in the Whitefriar Street Carmelite Church.